-As much of the nation’s population ages the labor force participation, or share of people working, is trending down.
-Vermont has a high proportion of its year-round residents in the workforce but the proportion is falling as a large number of people move into retirement.
-The downward trend is expected to continue, as some who deferred retirement because of the recession finally leave employment, and net in-migration to Vermont is favoring older cohorts.
-In 2014 25.3% of Americans 65-74 were in the workforce, while in Vermont it was 30.2%.
+As much of the nation’s population ages, the percentage of the population participating in the workforce is trending down.
+Vermont has a high proportion of its year-round residents in the workforce, however the proportion is falling as the so-called “baby boomer” generation moves into retirement.
+The downward trend is expected to continue as those who deferred retirement due to the recession finally leave employment.
+In Vermont, net in-migration favors older cohorts, leaving the state’s workforce particularly vulnerable to a supply shortage in the coming decade.

 These five year estimates do not reflect the most recent quarterly unemployment data which has seen much of Vermont’s unemployment dropping to very low levels.
 Much of Vermont has seen rates in the range of 3% and 4% during 2016.
 This data is useful for an overview of unemployment as it affects distinct geographic areas and age cohorts in different ways.
 Youth unemployment has been relatively high and workforce participation from young adults relatively low in contrast with very high levels among older Vermonters.

 Trending well below national averages, Vermont’s official unemployment rate has dipped below a level which traditionally represents “full employment”.
-2016 saw Vermont approaching nearly 3% statewide.
-Long term unemployment statistics (the “U6” is at 8.4%) indicate many Vermonters may be out of work.
+2017 saw Vermont reach 3% unemployment statewide.
+Long term unemployment statistics (the “U-6” is at 6.1%) indicate many Vermonters may be out of work.
 Very low unemployment numbers correlate with employers struggling to find available workers in sufficient numbers, and also to find candidates well-matched in training or ability to fill key positions.
-The 2016 data is from the Vermont Department of Labor using September seasonally adjusted rates.
-For updates on unemployment data the BLS or VT DOL web sites are the best source.

 Source: Bureau of Labor Statistics